Skip to main content

 Infrastructure as a Service (IaaS)

-IaaS provides users access to hosted computing resources, such as networking, processing power and data storage, said Adam Goldstein, an adjunct instructor in STEM programs at SNHU.
+IaaS provides users access to hosted computing resources, such as networking, processing power and data storage, said Adam Goldstein, an adjunct instructor of STEM programs at SNHU with over 20 years of experience in information security.

 IaaS provides the basic building blocks for cloud-based IT, offering infrastructure like firewalls and virtual local area networks.
 Amazon Web Services (AWS) and Microsoft Azure are two common examples of IaaS.